 Get flat roof cover online

 Usually, if under 30% of your roof is flat then you should be able to source cover without any real issues.
 Even so, getting home insurance for flat roofs doesn’t need to be difficult.
 HomeProtect can provide flat roof home insurance online.

 Having a few facts to hand will make getting a quote that much quicker:

-- What material the flat roof is covered with
+- The material with which the flat roof is covered.

 Maintaining a flat roof

 Regular maintenance is the key with a flat roof.
 Start by making your own regular spot checks, especially after a period of wet weather, to catch problems before they set in and then call in a flat roof expert every few years.

 Some providers of flat roof house insurance require proof of regular inspections to demonstrate that the roof has been kept in a good state of repair, so remember to ask for documentation.
 You could need this if you make a claim for water damage.